icodexys/Calc_function/README.md

 will give you a different results because it follows the arithmetic rules.

 This is for beginners to learn some path about calculation in one line.
-It will perfom a huge operation using - + * and / in one line, the input support
+It will perfom a huge operation using - + * / and ^(Exponential notation) in one line, the input support
 Integers and floats....